seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 ---------------------------
 Restarting Splunk...

-... <splunk restarting messages>
+... <splunk restarting messages> ...

 The Splunk web interface is at https://oyku.host:8000
 %
 ```

-On the otherhand, if you want to restore frozen buckets from a *custom S3 endpoint*, you should add the `--s3_path` parameter to the previous command example.
+To restore frozen buckets from a *custom S3 endpoint*, add the `--s3_path` parameter to the previous command.

 **command for** ***S3 - Custom Endpoint***:
 ```